By Jacob Newman, Outreach Officer and Financial Aid Expert – March 16, 2017

 Luckily, at many universities and colleges in Utah, you can!
 The Department of Education has released a “financial aid shopping list” to make it easier to compare financial aid offers.
 At Dixie State University, Snow College, Southern Utah University, University of Utah, and Utah Valley University, all students will receive this report to help them compare financial aid offers.
 Breaking down this report, even if your college doesn’t use it, will help you know what questions to ask so that you can compare your offers and know which school is the best fit for you.
 Each report has five basic sections…

-1. Cost in 2017-2018 year: This part of the shopping list goes over estimated costs: tuition and fees, housing and meals, books and supplies, transportation, and other education costs.
+1. Cost for the academic year: This part of the shopping list goes over estimated costs: tuition and fees, housing and meals, books and supplies, transportation, and other education costs.

 2. Grants and scholarships to pay for college: There are four funding types in this section of the shopping list: grants and scholarships from your school, Federal Pell Grant, grants from the state, and other scholarships you can use.
 Remember that you don’t have to pay back grants or scholarships, but you have to fill out your Free Application for Federal Student Aid (FAFSA) every year you are in school.